machine-learning-apps/actions-ml-cicd/README.md

   - [Action: Fetch runs from Weights & Biases](https://github.com/marketplace/actions/get-runs-from-weights-biases) - W&B is an experiment tracking and logging system for machine learning, and is free for open source projects.

 ### 3. Publish Docker Images
   - [Action: Publish Container To The GitHub Package Registry](https://github.com/marketplace/actions/publish-docker-images-to-gpr).
-See this [doc](https://github.com/features/package-registry) on more information about the GitHub Package Registry
+See this [doc](https://github.com/features/package-registry) on more information on the GitHub Package Registry
   - [Action Publish Container To a Generic Registry](https://github.com/marketplace/actions/publish-docker)